Observer-Based Controllers for Incrementally Quadratic Nonlinear Systems with Disturbances: LMI-based Conditions For Robust Global Stabilization of Incrementally Quadratic Nonlinear Systems

-In this section, we design a continuous-time observer and a continuous-time feedback control law for the system \eqref{dyn1}, such that the closed-loop system is ISS w.r.t. $w$.
-LMI-based sufficient conditions will be given to the simultaneous design of the observer and the controller.
+Consider a system described by \eqref{dyn1} where the nonlinear term $p$ satisfies the incremental quadratic constraint \eqref{eq:delQC} for some $M\in\mathcal{M}$.
+In this section, a continuous-time observer and a feedback controller will be designed for \eqref{dyn1}, such that the closed-loop system is ISS w.r.t. $w$.
+LMI-based sufficient conditions will be given for the simultaneous design of the observer and controller gain matrices.